JJunny0109/random-quotes-generator/README.md

 # random-quotes-generator
-Press a button to generate quotes randomly
+Day 06 - Press a button to generate quotes randomly

 - Use object to handle data easily
 - Needed to add animations and make quote symbols bigger